Category Archives: php

 Glen Scott

-I’m a freelance software developer with more than 10 years’ professional experience in web development.
+I’m a freelance software developer with 18 years’ professional experience in web development.
 I specialise in creating tailor-made, web-based systems that can help your business run like clockwork.
 I am the Managing Director of Yellow Square Development.

 More Posts